fvollmer/SIP-Heating-Gateway/README.md

  * The asterisk configuration files can be found at `/etc/asterisk`.
 The build process automatically deploys the default configuration files.
 The overlay is used to overwrite them.
     - SIP configuration file: `/etc/asterisk/sip.conf`
     - Dialplan (phone menu, pin): `/etc/asterisk/extensions.conf`
- * The configuration is based on the raspberry pi 2 configuration.
+ * The buildroot configuration is based on the raspberry pi 2 configuration.
 It should be easily adjusted to newer versions.
-It probably even boots, but the serial console is most likely broken, due to a hardware difference.
+It probably even boots on other raspberry pi versions, but the serial console is most likely broken, due to a hardware differences.
+ * eth0 is managed by ifplugd (provided by busybox), which will automatically ifup/ifdown the interface if a network cable is connected/disconnected
  * The dhcp client was configured to run in the background.
 This is useful if the network link isn't ready when we try to get an ip address.
 This archived with a custom busybox configuration with the option `CONFIG_IFUPDOWN_UDHCPC_CMD_OPTIONS=-R -b -O search"`.
 The option `-b` sets udhcpc to run in the background. (`-R` is release on exit, `-O search` enables domain search option RFC 3397)

 ## Overview of files